laurapacilio/laurapacilio.github.io/aboutme.md

 My role at each organization has varied.
 In my first job, I built an entire set of developer docs from the ground up.
 Later, I developed an internal engineering newsletter and helped engineers show the rest of the company why their work is awesome.
 I've written UI copy, blog posts, and step-by-step manuals.

+## Why I love my job

 I genuinely enjoy a challenge.
 There is nothing more thrilling than building from the ground up or figuring out how to solve a big, amorphous problem.
-I've also discovered that I'm happiest when I can help people.
+There are a lot of those opportunities in the tech space.
+I've also discovered that I'm happiest when my work is helping people.
 Sometimes that's engineering saying "Thank you!
 This is exactly what I was hoping for!" after I edit their work, and sometimes it's watching the relief on someone's face when I point them to well-written instructions.

 Good content is invaluable in every industry, and tech is no exception.
 But communicating well in writing is hard.
-I'm proud to remove that burden so critical products, expertise, and ideas can make the most impact.
+I'm proud that I can remove that burden so critical products, expertise, and ideas can make the most impact.